alaa0502/EEG_EyeBlink_Detection_And_Removal_Project/README.md

 ## Inspiration

 During my practicum in neuroscience, I cleaned EEG data manually and noticed how time-consuming that step can be.
-I decided to dedicate my final end-to-end project to exploring an automated approach to this problem.
+I decided to dedicate my final end-to-end project in Data Science to exploring an automated approach to this problem.

 ---